 This structure enables the implementation of our cooperation in the field of digital transformation tailored to the needs and “digital readiness” in the partner country.

-Unlike private-sector offerings, which mostly promote elites, the work of the BMZ Digital Transformation Centers focuses on promoting women and girls as well as people affected by the digital divide.
-The Digital Transformation Centers also work with new political partners, such as ICT and digital ministries, tech companies, and the digital ecosystem across countries to set a sustainable and broad-based course for digital transformation in partner countries.
+Unlike private-sector offerings, which mostly promote elites, the Digital Transformation Centers specifically address the advancement of women and girls as well as population groups affected by the digital divide.
+The Digital Transformation Centers also work with their political partners, such as ICT and digital ministries, tech companies, and the digital ecosystem across countries to set a sustainable and broad-based course for digital transformation in the partner countries.

-This sustainability can only be achieved if good political, legal, social framework conditions can be created and active networks, efficient organizations and institutions, and competent individuals can be promoted.
 We understand digital transformation in the context of development cooperation as a collaborative learning process that brings added value for both German development cooperation and its partners.
-Capacity development is the key to success in this context.
+In this regards, capacity development is the key to reach sustainable success.

 Digital Transformation Centers and Fairwork

 In order to counteract the precarious working conditions in the gig economy, the Digital Transformation Centers are actively involved as Fairwork supporters.
 Working on platforms like Uber, Diliveroo and similar generates important income for many people.
 However, as there is often little protection under labor law or collective institutions, many platform workers face unfair and dangerous working conditions.